smanowar/final-project/README.md

   </p>

 The model yeilded:
-- accuracy:
+- accuracy: 63%
-- precision:
+- precision (less than 24 hours): 92%
-- recall:
+- precision (greater than 24 hours): 21%

 ### Summary of Findings
-Based on the results above we can see that the accuracy of both models differs by a percentage point - Random Forest at x% and EasyEnsemble at x%.
-The precision of both models also differ by a percentage point.
+Based on the results above we can see that the accuracy of both models differs by two percentage points - Random Forest at 61% and EasyEnsemble at 63%.
+The precision of both models also differ by a percentage points.

 However, the run times for both models differed greaty.
 The Random Forest Classifier ran in about a minute, while the EasyEnsemble Classifier took about 30 minutes to run.
 For only yeilding a percentage point difference in accuracy it seems that Random Forest may be the most efficient choice.